iamkumaran/aem-frontend-workflow/README.md

 # aem-frontend-workflow

 AEM Frontend Workflow using gulp.
 This workflow helps to push HTML, CSS, SASS, JavaScript files to AEM instance without using Maven (mvn clean install).

-# aem-frontend-workflow

-AEM Frontend Workflow using gulp.
-This workflow helps to push HTML, CSS, SASS, JavaScript files to AEM instance without using Maven (mvn clean install).